 into the field name

-However, the table definition contains additional fields with
+However, the table definition contains additional fields that have

 no correlating property in the class

-TYPO3 needs them for providing functionalities like Localization,
+They are needed by TYPO3 for providing functionalities like Localization,

 Workspaces and Versioning.
 The according TYPO3-specific fields are: